-The Designated Teacher with specific Safeguarding responsibility is Stephanie Redgate (Headteacher).
-The Deputy Headteacher (Alex O'Hare) will qualify as the second Designated Teacher.
-The Safeguarding Governor is David Lee.
+The Designated Teacher with specific Safeguarding responsibility is Stephanie Lockwood (Headteacher).
+The Deputy Headteacher (Alex Housden) is the second Designated Teacher.
+The Safeguarding Governor is Judith Osler.
 The Headteacher is responsible for managing PP/LAC funding, and for managing the schools responsibility for meeting the medical needs of pupils.